 The case study below includes examples of how we helped our client.
-It includes advice on three key areas of US tax:
+It includes advice on four key areas of US tax:

 - Form 8832 is the entity classification election, known as the “check-the-box” election.

 - Controlled Foreign Corporation (CFC) rules, including, Subpart F anti-avoidance rules.

 - Passive foreign investment company (PFICs) rules and tax treatment.

 - Global Intangible Low Taxed Income (GILTI).

 In order to provide you with some background, here’s a case study about a client of ours who came across this very situation.